9/11 Memorial & Museum Teams Up With New York Road Runners

 Monday, April 27, 2026

-Held each year as an opportunity for remembrance and reflection, this year’s race will take place as the nation commemorates the 25th anniversary of 9/11 in September.
-All funds raised from the event will directly support the 9/11 Memorial & Museum, keeping the memorial free for all and expanding the museum’s educational programs that reach students, teachers, professionals, and communities across the country.
+New York, NY – The 9/11 Memorial & Museum today announced it is teaming up with New York Road Runners for its annual charity race, presented by RXR.
+Each year, the run is an opportunity for remembrance and reflection, and this year’s race will take place as America prepares to commemorate the 25th anniversary of 9/11 in September.
+All funds raised from the race will directly support the 9/11 Memorial & Museum, keeping the Memorial free for all and expanding educational programs that reach students, teachers, professionals, and communities across the country.

 “Each year, this race brings together thousands of runners and spectators united by a shared commitment to remember 9/11,” said Beth Hillman, President and CEO of the 9/11 Memorial & Museum.
 “As we approach the historic 25th anniversary of September 11, 2001, we’re reaching out to the more than 100 million Americans who are too young to remember that day and asking them to join our mission of commemoration, education, and inspiration.”